frc0/frc0site/content/about/why-frc0.md

 editors: ''
 ---

-FRC0 was created to help address the following issues:
+FRC Zero was created to help address the following issues:

 - There is a lot of information about FIRST Robotics Competition, but it is spread out across many different websites and sources.
 - There are not as many Mentors and Coaches as there are students.